justintaft/yubikey-gpg-piv-provision/README.md

 - Entropy needs to be injected through the system for secure seed generation.
 - Revocation certificate is not exported for gpg
 - PIV keys are NOT encrypted on export
-- Method not provided to restore keys
+- Method not provided to restore PIV keys

 ## Provision GPG